jessekelighine/vindent.vim/README.md

 `vindent.vim` is Vim/Neovim plugin that provides three functionalities:

 1. Jump to previous/next line with *same*, *less*, *more* or *different* indentation. (**vindent motions**)
-2. Jump to previous/next/beginning of/end of "text block" with *same* indentation. (**vindent block motions**: 4 variations)
+2. Jump to previous/next/beginning of/end of "text block" with same indentation. (**vindent block motions**: 4 variations)
 3. Select adjacent lines with *same or more* indentation. (**vindent text object**: 4 variations)

 This plugin is inspired by [vim-indentwise](https://github.com/jeetsukumaran/vim-indentwise) and [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).
-`vindent.vim` is essentially a combination of the two plugins, but improved!
+`vindent.vim` is essentially a combination of the two plugins, but **improved**!
 Here are some of the improvements:

 - Motions plays nicely with prepending `{count}`s and normal commands such as `d`, `c`, and `y`!
 Works just like a native vim motion!